-School For Global Leaders
+School for Global Leaders

 Share this school

-School for Global Leaders is a small middle school that encourages students to help their community with twice-a-year projects that bring the entire school together for a week of public service.
+The school encourages students to help their community with twice-a-year projects that bring the entire school together for a week of public service.

 Global Leaders has a tiny dual language program designed to make children fluent in both Chinese and English.